Quality Comics: Continuation of characters at other publishers

 Many of Quality's character and title trademarks were sold to National Comics Publications (now DC Comics), which chose to keep only four series running: Blackhawk, G.I.
 Combat, Heart Throbs (each for another 100 or more issues), and Robin Hood Tales (for 8 issues).

 There has been much confusion over whether the original Quality Comics and their characters are in public domain.
 The original copyrights for Quality's publications were never renewed, leaving them in the public domain.
-The trademarks to the characters were sold to DC, which has periodically published stories with them to renew copyright.
+The trademarks to the characters were sold to DC, which has periodically published stories with them to renew the trademark.

 Over the decades, DC revived other Quality characters.
 Plastic Man has starred in several short-lived series starting in 1966, as well as a Saturday morning cartoon from 1979–1981.
 The character went on to become a member of the Justice League in the 1990s.

 According to DC canon, the Quality characters, before the 1985-1986 DC revamping event called Crisis on Infinite Earths, existed on two separate realities in the DC Multiverse: Earth-Quality and Earth-X. While Earth-Quality followed much the same history as the main Earths, Earth-X was radically different from most Earths, in that World War II continued there until 1973, enabling the Freedom Fighters to continue their fight against the Nazis.
 Following the Crisis, the Quality characters are transported to the main universe.

 New, successor versions of the characters Black Condor and The Ray were introduced in 1992.
 Both were recruited into the Justice League.
 The new Ray had his own 1994–1996 series and occasionally appears as a reserve Justice League member.
 Yet another version of the Ray was introduced in 2011.

 Some Quality Comics titles, including Blackhawk and Plastic Man, have been reprinted by DC, while lesser-known ones have been reprinted by AC Comics.